jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

 |LS| Reprojecting and Transforming Data
 ===============================================================================

-Let's talk about Coordinate Reference Systems (CRSs) again.
-We've touched on this briefly before, but haven't discussed what it means practically.
+Let us talk about Coordinate Reference Systems (CRSs) again.
+We have touched on this briefly before, but have not discussed what it means practically.

 **The goal for this lesson:** To reproject and transform vector datasets.